Ionic Enterprise Setup

-Next, install the Ionic Enterprise Cordova CLI (even if you're using Capacitor).
-Ionic Native plugins use scoped packages, which the regular Cordova CLI does not support.
+If using Cordova CLI version 9.0 and below, install the Ionic Enterprise Cordova CLI.
+Ionic Native plugins use scoped packages, which previous versions of the Cordova CLI do not support.
 All Cordova functionality will still work as expected.

 The Ionic Enterprise Cordova CLI should be installed on each developer's machine.
 This is also true for any development build servers that you may use.